awsdocs/aws-doc-sdk-examples/javav2/README.rst

 + **Creating_rds_item_tracker** - A tutorial that discusses using Amazon Relational Database Service (Amazon RDS), Amazon Simple Email Service (Amazon SES), and AWS Elastic Beanstalk to create a web application that tracks work items.

++ **Creating the Serverless Amazon Aurora item tracker application using the Java RdsDataClient API** - A tutorial that discusses using Serverless Amazon Aurora, Amazon Simple Email Service (Amazon SES), and the **RdsDataClient** Java V2 client to create a web application that tracks work items.

 + **Creating_dynamodb_item_tracker** - A tutorial that discusses using Amazon DynamoDB, Amazon Simple Email Service (Amazon SES), and AWS Elastic Beanstalk to create a web application that tracks work items.

 + **Creating_mongodb_item_tracker** - A tutorial that discusses using Amazon EC2 that hosts a MongoDB instance, Amazon Simple Email Service (Amazon SES), and AWS Elastic Beanstalk to create a web application that tracks work items.